mctinker/Map-Tasker/README.md

 - [ ] Support additional plugins

+- [ ] Add color and highlighting to the Map View in the GUI

 ## Privacy Statement

 No information whatsoever is captured and sent via the network to myself or any other third party, other than that listed below (Network Traffic).